-Because of the Great Depression, the Pantages Theatre became mainly a movie house, with an occasional musical act or event brought in to entertain their patrons.
+Because of the Great Depression, the Pantages Theatre became mainly a movie house, with an occasional musical act or event brought in to entertain patrons.

-This huge restoration/renovation project included cleaning and repairing all the Art-Deco artesian masterpiece artwork found on the ceiling, walls, and floors, restoring the lobby and replacing the missing chandeliers with “three huge Moderne frosted glass chandeliers hanging from three star-shaped domes.
+The restoration/renovation project included cleaning and repairing all the Art-Deco artesian masterpiece artwork found on the ceiling, walls, and floors, restoring the lobby and replacing the missing chandeliers with “three huge Moderne frosted glass chandeliers hanging from three star-shaped domes.

 HISTORY OF MANIFESTATIONS

 When a beloved place is threatened by the living with theft, neglect or unpopular changes, spirits who are attached to it become active and defensive.